 Tab.
-1: Conversion between the hexagonal Miller-Bravais index and the rhombohedral index of the low-index hematite planes, and their inclination angles to the c-plane normal (growth direction of the fiber textured film).
+1: Conversion between the hexagonal Miller-Bravais index and the rhombohedral index of the low-index hematite planes, and their inclination angles to the (0,0,0,6) plane normal (growth direction of the fiber textured film).
+The in-plane reflections are highlighted in bold.